Special legislature session to pass resolution demanding re-implementation of MGNREGA: Siddaramaiah | Politics

 ''A special session of the state legislature will be called soon to pass a resolution demanding the re-implementation of the MGNREGA,'' Siddaramaiah was quoted as saying at the meeting by his office in a release.

+Later, speaking to reporters, Deputy Chief Minister Shivakumar said the plan is to have the special legislature session for two days.

-The MGNREGA was a scheme to create employment in rural areas for Dalits, women and farmers, he said.
+Stating that protests also will be held by the party at gram panchayat, taluk and district levels, he said, ''We will hold a 5 km padayatra in each taluk from January 26 to February 2.
+National leaders will also participate in these padayatras.''
+The MGNREGA was a scheme to create employment in rural areas for Dalits, women and farmers, Siddaramaiah said.
 One hundred days of employment opportunities were available under this scheme in a year. ''But, the central government has taken up the task of taking away this very employment,'' he alleged.

 ''MLAs should also work to make people aware of the issue.
 An environment needs to be created where our struggle develops into a mass movement,'' he said, adding that it is unconstitutional to cancel a programme implemented by the Congress government and take away the right to employment from the poor.